Criteria for Program Selection

 Half-Day Workshop: Workshops take place from 11:30 a.m. until 3:30 p.m. on Thursday, the first day of the Convention, and require an additional registration fee for attendees.
 Proposals must be explicit about the activities in which participants will engage and the apportionment of time to various activities throughout the afternoon.

 Special Interest Group Meeting: Special interest group meetings and programming are guaranteed sessions submitted by NCTE Assemblies and groups.
-These events take place from 5:45 p.m. to 7:00 p.m. on Saturday.
+These events usually take place early Saturday evening.

 Meeting: This session type is for meetings of NCTE committees.

 Proposals may be selected for inclusion in special program strands.
-These selections are determined by convention planning committee reviewers representing committees, caucuses, conferences, or affiliated groups.
+These selections are suggested by the proposal submitter and then verified by convention planning committee reviewers representing committees, caucuses, conferences, or affiliated groups.
 A brief description of each strand follows.

 Early Childhood Education Strand: Early Childhood Education Strand proposals focus on issues pertaining to the education of children from birth to age eight, their families, and their teachers.
 Early literacy is a key concept in identifying Early Childhood Education Strand proposals.
 Reviewers look for proposals that address diversities in early childhood and highlight practices and processes that are situated in social, historical, and cultural contexts.

 ELATE Strand: ELATE Strand proposals focus on issues, research, and practices pertaining to teacher development, professional development, and teacher education programs, including preservice and induction programs.
 Successful proposals highlight the practice of those who prepare literacy educators or support their continued development through courses, workshops, and inquiry.